 - Complaints from multiple employees reference the potential danger of another employee

-- Repetitive aggression against same employee in the form of bullying, etc.
+- Repetitive aggression against the same employee

-Turn to the Professionals to Keep Your Workplace Safe from Violence
+Turn to the Professionals to Keep Your Workplace Safe